kernelci/kernelci-project/kernelci.org/content/en/intro/platform-testing.md

 ## Option 2: Joining the CI ecosystem

 The other option is to bring your system to the KernelCI ecosystem.
 That means you already have a CI/test ecosystem and want to integrate with KernelCI.
-Or you want to setup test for you platform but don't want to follow the lab option described in the previous section.
+Or you want to setup test for your platform but don't want to follow the lab option described in the previous section.

 Joining the KernelCI ecosystem means: